mPrep/s™ capsules solve multiple specimen processing challenges.

 Less handling.
 Exchange reagents, embed and section for TEM.
 Exchange reagents and critical point dry or cryo-process for SEM

 Precise specimen orientation for TEM and SEM using the mPrep/s Workstation

-Accurate reagent delivery with pipettors can cut consumption by 90%
+Accurate reagent delivery with pipettors or the ASP-1000 auto processor can cut consumption by 90%